edgeryders/edgesense/README.md

 The tutorial is implemented in the ```tutorial.js``` javascript file with most of the markup being included directly into the index.html page (inside a ```#tutorial``` div.)

 If configured the tutorial posts the results to a remote URL for collection and further analysis (to help improve the dashboard and the metrics.)

+In the php directory of the project there is a sample script that is being used to collect the tutorial answers:

+The ```uploader.php``` script can be installed anywhere (even on a different host).

+It receives a request from the tutorial javascript and:

+1. includes the config file if it is found on the same dir
+2. sets the CORS headers to allow calls from the origin host
+3. saves the content of the result parameter to a .json file in the directory spceified by the configuration

 ### Configuring the dashboard